crystdang/Amazon-Vine-Analysis/README.md

 ### Summary:

-In summary, the difference in the percentage (0.20%) of 5-star versus lower reviews are not substantial enough to be providing a positivity bias due to the Vine program.
-An additional assessment would be to further clean the dataset and ensure Natural Language is considered and cleaned in the reviews.
+In summary, the difference in percentage of 5-star versus lower reviews (0.20%) are not substantial enough to be providing a positivity bias due to the Vine program, which proves its validity.

+An additional assessment that could be done with this dataset would be to further clean the dataset and ensure Natural Language is considered when reviews are considered helpful.
+Due to language barriers or quick keys, the helpful votes could be considered just positive reinforcement to negative reviews.